benmiller314/cdm2022spring/plans/lesson-02 .md

   <figcaption>from <a href="http://phdcomics.com/comics/archive.php?comicid=1531">PhD Comics</a> by Jorge Cham (2012).</figcaption>
 </figure>

 Renaming ever more files isn't only messy to keep track of: it also eats up your storage space, especially if you're working with multimedia.
-What *git* allows you to do instead is to **track the differences**, so you can keep using the the same filename.*
+What *git* allows you to do instead is to **track the differences** between versions of files with the *same filename.*

 <div class="alert alert-success">